LightFoe/THM-WriteUp/Owasptop10/Days/Day4.md

  </userInfo>
 ```

-If you need to display your own name in the first one just change it accordingly (it'll output Light Foe)
+If you need to display your own name in the first one just change it accordingly (That one will output "Light Foe")

 + second one